plone/training/ttw/rapido.rst

 - Go to: :menuselection:`Plone control panel -> Add-ons`,
 - Finally: install Rapido.

-But to deploy Rapido on an actual Plone instance, modify :file:`buildout.cfg` to add Rapido as a dependency
+But to deploy Rapido on an actual Plone instance, modify :file:`buildout.cfg` to add Rapido as a dependency:

 .. code-block:: ini